-Those whose formal field of study are races and racial characteristics have proven that many of the North American "Indians" are descended from Asiatic people.
+Those whose formal fields of study are humans and their migration patterns have proven that many of the North American "Indians" are descended from Asiatic people.
 The Scriptures are not, however, a historical record of the world and its people.

 After the first ten chapters of Genesis, the rest of scripture is primarily concerned with the descendants of Abraham and only mentions other people as they encounter the Eternal's chosen people.

 Much of today's speculation regarding race comes in two forms.
 The first is primary from those who are racist in their ideology and believe that one group of people is superior to another because of some characteristic like skin color.
 The second hypothesis comes from those who want to merge all people together, regardless of cultural differences, out of "political correctness."

 All this, however, begs an important question.
 How did the diversity we see in the human race occur if everyone ultimately came from the same parents (Adam and Eve)?
 The answer lies in the extensive amount of information that is contained in the human genome.
 God made our genetic code to express a large variety of possibilities.

 For example, even though a person may have black hair and brown eyes, he or she is carrying the genetic information for the expression of other combinations.
 This is the reason why a couple can have children with a variety of characteristics (height, hair and eye color, etc.).